tonethar/IGME-330-Master/notes/hash-as-key.md

   - A very simple hashing algorithm would be to add the ASCI key codes of all of the letters of a string together
   - Problem: "I am Lord Voldemort" gives the SAME hash as "Tom Marvolo Riddle " (because they are anagrams)
  - A good hashing algorithm needs to have the following characteristics:
-   - It must be *deterministic* - meaning that when given the a particular string, it will always return the same result
+   - It must be *deterministic* - meaning that when given a specific string of characters, it will always return the same result
    - It should minimize duplication of output values (called "collisions")
    - It is desirable that the output of a hash function have fixed size - we'll limit ours to 32-bit `+/- 2,147,483,647`
  - Although there are a lot of server-side JS implementations of common crytography (hashing) algorithms such as `sha1` or `md5`, there are not any that are implemented natively in the browser, so we'll need to write our own.